 Step 6: Utilize Talents

-“Would anyone like to go above and beyond (more than you already have)?
-If you have any special talents or connections you’d like to lend towards my book launch, please comment on this post and let me know.
+“If you have any special talents or connections you’d like to lend towards my book launch, please comment on this post and let me know.
 I’m looking for ways to help spread my book’s message to a wider audience.”

 Step 7: Have Fun and Say “Thank You!”